Cycles, settings, and features on your Samsung dryer

 Lower dry levels are best suited for lightweight fabrics.

-Lower dry levels can also be used to leave clothes damp at the end of the cycle, for use with items that lay flat or hang to dry completely.
+Lower dry levels can also be used to leave clothes damp at the end of the cycle, or for items that must lay flat or hang to dry.

 Temperature Selection: This setting adjusts the overall level of heat to be used during the cycle.